devanshr/Epidemics/Readme.md

 * [Description](#description)
 * [Example](#description)

-Sample problems can be found in the Sample Folder.
+Sample problems can be found in the Samples Folder.

-For Windows users, an optional GUI has been created for the use of estimation or prototyping.
+An optional GUI has been created for the use of estimation or prototyping.
+This GUI has been shown to work on Windows, Linux and MacOS.

 <img src="documents/images/gui_linux2.png" alt="drawing" width="1167"/>
 <img src="documents/images/gui_winforms.png" alt="drawing" width="600"/>